molpopgen/fwdpp/README.md

 # Using simulations in Python

 If you are reading this, I'm guessing that you are more interested in _running_ forward simulations than you are in _developing_ them.
 This package is about the latter.
-I'd recommend that you check out [fwdpy](http://molpopgen.github.io/fwdpy), which is a Python package for running forward simulations and processing the output.  [fwdpy](http://molpopgen.github.io/fwdpy) is developed using fwdpp (this package).  [fwdpy](http://molpopgen.github.io/fwdpy) is obtainable from GitHub, but many users may prefer to install it from [PyPi](http://pypi.python.org) or via the [bioconda](https://bioconda.github.io/) channel of [Anaconda](https://www.continuum.io/downloads).
+I'd recommend that you check out [fwdpy11](http://molpopgen.github.io/fwdpy11), which is a Python package for running forward simulations and processing the output.  [fwdpy11](http://molpopgen.github.io/fwdpy11) is developed using fwdpp (this package).  [fwdpy11](http://molpopgen.github.io/fwdpy11) is obtainable from GitHub and will soon be avalable from [PyPi](http://pypi.python.org) or via the [bioconda](https://bioconda.github.io/) channel of [Anaconda](https://www.continuum.io/downloads).

+fwdpy11 replaces [fwdpy](http://molpopgen.github.io/fwdpy), which was a Cython-based package for enabling fwdpp-based simulations in Python.
+We've end-of-life'd that project, but it is still on PyPi/Bioconda/GitHub for archival purposes, as a couple of publications used it.
+Trust us, though, [fwdpy11](http://molpopgen.github.io/fwdpy11) does everything fwdpy did, but better.

 # fwdpp-users mailing list